OpenDataServices/flatten-tool/docs/unflatten.rst

 <https://tools.ietf.org/html/rfc6901>`_.
 This specification describes a fairly
 intuitive way to reference values in a JSON document.

-To breifly describe how it works, each `/` character after the first one drills down into a JSON strucutre.
+To briefly describe how it works, each `/` character after the first one drills down into a JSON structure.
 If they value after the `/` is a string, then a key is looked up, if it is an integer then an array index is taken.

 For example, in the JSON pointer `/cafe/0/name` is equivalent to taking the